 Having removed the zero-bytes we can craft the string that will be send to the target computer.
 This of course requires that the buffer we are trying to attack can at least contain the shellcode we want to run.
 But as you can see this is only 47 bytes, which is a very low bar to jump over.
 More formidable is the choice of finding the right address to jump to.
-The string is typically of the form where we need to be very precise with the address with which we will overwrite the buffer.
-It has to be precisely the first byte of the shellcode.
-While this is easy with the help of a debugger (as seen before), we typically cannot run anything, including a debugger, on the machine yet we target.
-And the address is very specific to the setup of the target machine.
-One way of finding out what the right address is to try out one by one every possible address until we get lucky.
-With the large memories available today, however, the odds are long.
-And if we try out too many possible candidates too quickly, we might be detected by the system administrator of the target system.
+The string is typically of the form

-3The most famous example of a lipogram is a 50,000 words novel titled Gadsby, see https: //archive.org/details/Gadsby.
+&lt;sup>4The most famous example of a lipogram is a 50,000 words novel titled Gadsby, see https: //archive.org/details/Gadsby, which avoids the letter 'e' throughout.